fplab/ui-for-pl/src/live-programming.rst

 Game Development in Education
 -------------------------------------------------
-Researchers have developed game development environments to broaden interest in computing amongst students in K-12 and university settings.
+Researchers have explored how game development environments can teach computational concepts and broaden interest in computing amongst students in K-12 and university settings.

 .. container:: bib-item

   .. bibliography:: game-development.bib
-    :filter: key == 'maloney2008programming'
+    :filter: key == 'werner2012children'

-  This paper reports on the Scratch programming experiences of urban youth from after-school programs over an 18-month period.
-  A total of 536 Scratch projects were collected from the after-school program that mainly serves low-income African American and Latino youths ages 8-18.
-  There projects were analyzed to get an idea of what programming concepts were learned by these youth.
-  The authors also conducted interviews with 30 participants to get their subjective experiences.
-  The findings show that the youth chose to get involved more in Scratch programming given that they had many other software options and that they are motivated to learn to program.
+  This paper describes a semester-long game-programming course where 325 middle school students used Alice to make games.
+  The authors aim to discover the CS concepts that are accessible with Alice programming contructs, the common programming constructs that are used by middle school students making games without required game specifications, and the programming constructs that are used successfully.
+  They measured the frequency of successful execution of programming contructs based on an analysis of 231 final games.
+  The results show that many games exhibit successful uses of high level computer science concepts such as student-created abstractions and modeling, concurrent execution, and event handlers.
+  The most common constructs were methods, functions, and events.
+  Surprisingly, there were few differences between the use and successful use of constructs, suggesting that if something was in the program, it was generally used correctly.

 .. container:: bib-item